alanhoff/node-bolty/readme.md

 ### The basics

-Bolty works with an object schema, this way we don't need to include the keys with the serialized object.
-Also it handle numbers as integers inside a buffer, not as a string, like JSON does.

-This is how you encode a JavaScript object:
+Bolty works with an object schema, this way we don't need to include the keys inside the serialized buffer.
+Also it handles numbers as integers inside a buffer, not as a string, like JSON does.
+This is how you encode a JavaScript to a binary buffer:

 ```javascript
 var Bolty = require('bolty');
 var schema = {